-World War II: Global - U Credit: 0.50
+World War II: Global - U Credit: 0.50 Elective: Juniors, Seniors Prerequisite: None This project driven course looks

 This project driven course looks at the Second World War from a global perspective.
 It examines the conflict's origins, the ideologies that drove the combatants, the contingent nature of the Allied victory, and the variety of experiences people endured during the war.